harsh28032005/Open_to_intern/README.md

 {
   "data": {
     "name": "xyz",
-    "fullName": "Some Institute of Engineering and Technology", "logoLink": "some public s3 link for a college logo", "interns": [
+    "full_name": "Some Institute of Engineering and Technology", "logo_link": "some public s3 link for a college logo", "interns": [
       {
         "_id": "123a47301a53ecaeea02be59",